Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

-Table \ref{tab:models} summarises all the other 14 models and their variations with respect to the fiducial model.
-We test alternative assumptions for the RLO stability with the models QCBSE and QCBB (see Table \ref{tab:qc}), the model QHE enables the quasi-homogeneous evolution after the RLO mass transfer, while in the model RBSE we set the efficiency of the RLO mass transfer same as in \mobse{} using Equation~\ref{eq:mtalternative}.
-We explore the delayed supernova model by \cite{fryer2012}.
-As for the rapid model, we draw the NS masses from a Gaussian distribution.
-In the model K$\sigma265$, K$\sigma150$, we test alternative natal kicks, by drawing them from a Maxwellian distribution.
-In the model F19, we replace the M20 PISN model with the \cite{farmer2019} prescriptions.
 We investigate the impact of the stellar tides disabling them in the model NT.
-In the model NTC, we disable the tides and use a less stringent criterion to trigger binary circularisation, enabling it every time the RLO condition is valid at periastron, i.e. using the periastron distance instead of the semi-major axis in Equation \ref{eq:eqrlo} (Section \ref{sec:circ}).
-Finally, we test different prescriptions to evaluate $\lambda_\mathrm{CE}$ during CE with the model LX (based on \citealt{XuLi10}), LK (based on \citealt{Klencki21}), and LC (in which $\lambda_\mathrm{CE}=0.1$, see Appendix~\ref{app:lambda}).
+In the model NTC, we disable the tides and use a less stringent criterion to trigger binary circularisation, enabling it every time the RLO condition is valid at periastron, i.e. using the periastron distance instead of the semi-major axis in Eq.~\ref{eq:eqrlo} (Section \ref{sec:circ}).
+Furthermore, we test different prescriptions to evaluate $\lambda_\mathrm{CE}$ during CE with the model LX (based on \citealt{XuLi10}), LK (based on \citealt{Klencki21}), and LC (in which $\lambda_\mathrm{CE}=0.1$, see Appendix~\ref{app:lambda}).
+Finally, model OPT is the closest set-up to the standard \bse{} formalism \citep{Hurley02}: we assume the same mass-transfer stability criteria as \bse{} (QCBSE), and we allow HG donors to survive a CE phase (optimistic CE assumption).

-For all these models, we use the \parsec{} stellar tables with $\lambda_\mathrm{ov}=0.5$ for the evolution of H-rich star, and the \parsec{} pure-He tables for the evolution of pure-He stars.
-In addition to the fundamental look-up tables (stellar mass, He and CO core mass, radius, luminosity), we use the stellar tables to evaluate the radial extension of the He and CO cores, and to follow the evolution of the convective envelope properties (mass fraction, depth of the convective layers and eddy turnover timescale, see Section~\ref{sec:tables}).